Jumbo Brown: Career

 The Giants retained Brown for the 1938 season.
 Using Brown exclusively as a relief pitcher, he had a 1.80 ERA with five saves in 43 games in 1938, a 4.15 ERA with six saves in 31 games in 1939, a 3.42 ERA with seven saves in 41 games in 1940, and a 3.32 ERA with eight saves in 31 appearances in 1941.
 He led the National League in saves in 1940 and 1941.
 In September 1941, the Giants released Brown to the Columbus Red Birds of the American Association, a farm team of the St. Louis Cardinals, in order to acquire Tom Sunkel from a different Cardinals' farm team.
 Brown reported to spring training with Columbus in March 1942, but retired from professional baseball in April.
 He finished his career with a 33–31 won-lost record, a 4.07 ERA, and 28 saves at the major league level.

 Later life

 After his playing career, Brown settled in Freeport, New York.
 During World War II, he worked for Grumman at their Bethpage, New York, facility.
 He also pitched for Grumman's semi-professional baseball team.
 After the war, Brown opened a sporting goods store in Freeport.
 It went out of business in 1953.

-Brown and his first wife, Martha Tobe, had one daughter.
+Brown and his first wife, Martha kobe, had one daughter Faith Emmaline.
 He met his second wife when he played for the Giants and she worked as a nurse at the Polo Grounds.
 They married on February 2, 1940, and had one daughter.

 In his later life, Brown spent time living in Providence, Rhode Island, before returning to Freeport.
 Brown died on October 2, 1966, from congestive heart failure.